Ten Pound Poms

 collection plates they would make.

-There's not a lot that a nine year old would remember of such a trip - but the memories of a long exciting sea voyage left an overwhelming impression, and were a major contributor to my decision to make a career myself as a seafarer a little over ten years later - but as they say, that's another story.
+You might think that there is not a lot that a child of that age would remember of such a trip - but the memories of a long exciting sea voyage left an overwhelming impression, and I suspect were a major contributor to my decision to make a career myself as a seafarer a little over ten years later - a story for another day.

 class passengers.
 Like most of her kind she was a troop carrier during the war and along with her sisters, Stratheden,